-The offences of driving while disqualified, cancelled or suspended are treated very seriously by the Canberra Magistrates Court.
-Many repeat offenders receive prison sentences or an alternative to a full time custody such as periodic detention or a suspended prison sentence.
+The offences of driving while disqualified, cancelled or suspended are treated very seriously by the ACT Magistrates Court.
+Many repeat offenders receive prison sentences or an alternative to full-time custody such as periodic detention or a suspended prison sentence.

-The following pages have been designed to inform people charged with a driving whilst disqualified, cancelled or suspended offence what penalties are likely to be imposed by the court.
+The following pages have been designed to inform people charged with driving whilst disqualified, cancelled or suspended of what penalties are likely to be imposed by the court.

 WHERE TO NEXT?